COMSYS/anonboot/README.md

 * `scripts/sec_evals.sh`: Simulate peer election with increasing shares of privacy peers being controlled by an adversary and empirically assess his success chances to infiltrate bootstrapped anonymity services.
 * `scripts/adsize_evals.sh`: For increasing capacity values, evaluate how many Bitcoin blocks it takes to hold up to 10k peer advertisements. (requires running `bitcoind`)
 * `scripts/user_req_evals.sh`: [unused] Like `adsize_evals.sh`, but for users' service requests. (requires running `bitcoind`)

-## Acknowledgements

-This work has been funded by the German Federal Ministry of Education and Research (BMBF) under funding reference numbers 16DHLQ013 and Z31 BMBF Digital Campus.
-The funding under reference number Z31 BMBF Digital Campus has been provided by the German Academic Exchange Service (DAAD).
-The responsibility for the content of this publication lies with the authors.
-The authors thank Jöran Wiechert for his support with the prototype.